Achelousaurus – Strange Horned Dinosaur

 The genus name for this dinosaur comes from the river god Achelous from Greek mythology.
 Achelous had one of his horns torn off by Hercules.
 Several of the known skull fossils of this Late Cretaceous dinosaur have roughened processes in the same location on the skull where other centrosaurine dinosaurs have horns, giving them the appearance of having lost horns.
 In Greek myth, Achelous was believed to be a shape shifter, Achelousaurus has a number of anatomical traits that reflect other centrosaurine dinosaurs and hence this may be another reason for the genus name.

 CollectA have produced a wonderful, hand-painted replica of this horned dinosaur and their “Prehistoric Life” series features a variety of horned dinosaurs.
-To view the range of CollectA dinosaur models and other ranges available from Everything Dinosaur: Dinosaur and Prehistoric Animal Models.
+To view the range of CollectA dinosaur models and other ranges available from Everything Dinosaur: Dinosaur Models and Figures.